Read time: 9 mins

 Types of Rangehoods & Exhaust Systems:

 As far as ventilation goes, there are several different rangehood systems that all dispose of the smoke from your cooking differently.
-Depending on the area that you are installing a rangehood as well as the number of other factors will determine what rangehood systems are suited for your fit-out.
+Depending on the area that you are fitting a rangehood as well as the number of other factors will determine what rangehood systems are suited for your home.

 The most common types of rangehoods include wall-mounted, ceiling-mounted, which you will see in most homes in Australia.
 Some other less common exhaust range hoods include downdraft, and ductless range hoods, or recirculating rangehood.